draftm0de/github.workflows/.github/actions/artifact-from-image/README.md

 ## Features

 - Exports Docker images as `.tar` files.
-- Automatically generates artifact names based on the Docker image name and tag.
+- Automatically generates deterministic artifact names from the image name/tag.
-- Uploads the saved image as an artifact for later use.
+- Uploads the saved image as an artifact for later jobs.
+- Appends a short summary to the workflow run so consumers can quickly see the artifact that was produced.

 ## Inputs